Freegle1643/Customized-Dockerfile-Pool/Enable Xspice in Container.md

        -v /tmp/.X11-unix:/tmp/.X11-unix \
        -p <host port to run spice>:5900 \
        -p <host port for tls connect>:5901 \
+       --device /dev/snd
        haoyuan/ubuntu1604-xspice-xfce
 ```

 `--privileged` Tried previously, but it seems that we should not apply this parameter for safe concern.

 `--rm` If you only want to run your container for only once, add this parameter.

+`--device /dev/snd` This command enable container to use audio device in host machine

+*Note that if Docker version is below Docker 1.8, `-v /dev/snd:/dev/snd --privileged` is to be added before that command*

 [Here](https://stackoverflow.com/questions/25281992/alternatives-to-ssh-x11-forwarding-for-docker-containers/25334301#25334301) is a further explanation I find in Stack Overflow, sure, you will always want to check [official document](https://docs.docker.com/engine/reference/run/) to see what's what.